hughperkins/VeriGPU/README.md

 - then we use a custom script [src/timing.py](src/timing.py) to walk the graph of the resulting netlist, and find the longest propagation delay from the inputs to the outputs
     - the delay units are in `nand` propagation units, where a `nand` propagation unit is defined as the time to propagate through a single nand gate
     - a NOT gate is 0.6
-    - an AND gate is 1.6 (it's a NAND followed by an AND)
+    - an AND gate is 1.6 (it's a NAND followed by a NOT)
     - we assume that all cells only have a single output currently
 - the cell propagation delays are loosely based on those in https://web.engr.oregonstate.edu/~traylor/ece474/reading/SAED_Cell_Lib_Rev1_4_20_1.pdf , which is a 90nm spec sheet, but hopefully approximately representative of timings in general, since we are only reporting relative timings, which should be fairly architecture-independent